 How to Calculate Carrying Capacity

 Measuring carrying capacity is often attempted by calculating Earth’s available resources.
-Edward O. Wilson, a Harvard sociobiologist, estimated that Earth’s remaining arable land could support about ten billion vegetarians.
+Edward O. Wilson, the late Harvard sociobiologist, estimated that Earth’s remaining arable land could support about ten billion vegetarians.
 In Prof. Wilson’s logic, Earth’s remaining 3.5 billion acres of land could produce two billion tons of grains annually.